transcend-io/examples/python/README.md

 Go to [https://localhost:4443](https://localhost:4443)

-## Add to your datamap
+## Add to your Data Map

-You can test against this example live by adding it to [your datamap](https://app.transcend.io/data-map/silos?integrationName=server) and using [ngrok](https://ngrok.com/) to map your localhost to a live domain.
+You can test against this example live by adding it to [your Data Map](https://app.transcend.io/data-map/silos?integrationName=server) and using [ngrok](https://ngrok.com/) to map your localhost to a live domain.

 ```sh
 ngrok http -hostname=test-python.ngrok.io 4443